Toyota Racing GmbH: Toyota Motorsport GmbH (TMG)

 In 1993, Toyota Motor Corporation bought Andersson Motorsport GmbH and renamed it to Toyota Motorsport GmbH (TMG).
 Andersson remained as team manager of TTE.
 At this time, as a fully owned part of Toyota, TMG were employing 300 staff from 17 nations.

 In 1998 and 1999, TMG entered the 24 Hours of Le Mans, finishing 2nd in 1999 with their Toyota GT-One.

 After 1999, Toyota stopped participating in rallying and sportscar racing in order to prepare for a switch to Formula One (F1) in using existing TMG resources.
 From 2002 to 2009, TMG operated its parent company's Formula One team named Panasonic Toyota Racing, starting 139 Grands Prix.
 In that time they finished on the podium 13 times, earned three pole positions and scored a total of 278.5 points.
 TMG also provided their Toyota F1 engines to the Jordan Formula One Team in 2005, which was then sold and renamed as Midland F1 Racing in 2006, but continued using Toyota F1 engines until their withdrawal from F1 at the end of 2006.
 Williams Formula One Team were also TMG's customers for their Toyota F1 engines from 2007 to 2009.
 On 4 November 2009, Toyota announced their withdrawal from F1.

 TMG moved back into sports car racing from 2011 as an engine supplier to Lola Cars, powering Rebellion Racing.
 In 2012, TMG fully returned to sports car competition entries with the Toyota TS030 Hybrid in the World Endurance Championship.

 In 2015, it was announced Toyota would return to the World Rally Championship in 2017 with a Yaris WRC built and prepared by TMG in Cologne.
 However, several months later it was announced TMG would only be responsible for engine development whilst Tommi Mäkinen Racing Oy (TMR) would develop the car and run the entry from Finland.

 Toyota Gazoo Racing Europe

 TMG was renamed to Toyota Gazoo Racing Europe in April 2020.
 In 2021, TGR-E assumed the running of the WRC team from Tommi Mäkinen Racing.

+Toyota Racing

+In January 2026, Toyota announced that TGR will revert to the name Gazoo Racing whereas TGR-E will be renamed as Toyota Racing.
+The exercise will be completed in January 2027.